 The Police Department’s vision for advancing 21st century policing is supported by seeking diverse and recurring community input.
 The Police Department’s 2015 strategic planning process, which sought input from the community through surveys, citizen dialogue and the Champaign County Community Coalition, reinforced the most effective way to build trust and to reduce crime was by fostering strong, collaborative community relationships.
 Citizen perspectives and partnerships are a key component of the Police Department’s ability to identify problems, implement effective solutions and to assist staff with making informed policy changes to help build community trust and transparency.

 As Champaign Police continues to work alongside its public to advance 21st century community policing techniques, we understand many of you have questions.
-Here are a few we commonly encounter with responses to help you learn more about our Department.
-For additional information about the recent actions and activities of the Police Department, please feel free to reference the Department’s latest report to the Champaign City Council, dated March 6, 2020, and found online here.
+Below are a few we commonly encounter with responses to help you learn more about our Department.

 *The City will continue to add more content to this page in response to resident’s questions in the days and weeks ahead.